Skip to main content

 ...Fireplace

-In Medieval times, when the fireplace was lit, condensation formed on the marble walls, dripped into the groove at the base of the wall, then over the steps into a hole in the ground, from which the water was collected.
+In Medieval times, when the fire was lit, condensation formed on the marble walls, dripped into the groove at the base of the wall, then over the steps into a hole in the ground, from which the water was collected.

-exceuted with great skill and foresight
+executed with great skill and foresight

 and not forgetting the plumbing, as in the toilet